isacikgoz/concurrency-examples/3-Multiplexing/README.md

 - `fanIn(boring("boring!"), boring("yay!"))`

 After the multiplexing function, the known `for` loop comes.
 This time, it iterates 9 times.
 And formats and prints the data which comes from `c`.

+To sum up; a function can read from multiple inputs and proceed until all are closed by multiplexing the input channels onto a single channel that's closed when all the inputs are closed.
+This is called `fan-in` pattern.